maxzheng/great-life-guide/README.md

    and how they can make things better.

 4. **Sleep well** to rejuvenate your energy and more.
-When you don't sleep well, you are much more susceptible to accidents, illnesses, and negativities (e.g. sadness, anger, hate).
+When you don't sleep well, you are much more susceptible to accidents, illnesses, and negativities (e.g., sadness, anger, hate).
 To sleep well, exercise to exhaust your body during the day, meditate before/after bed to calm your mind and emotion, comfort yourself in a nice bed, and consistently do it at the same time to create a rhythm -- that's Emc² from the first letters.
 Don't get out of bed until you finish sleeping!